 REST API

-Screenshotbot has a relatively simple REST API.
-In most cases, you shouldn’t need to use this API directly, and we suggest you instead use the command line interface instead
+In most cases, you shouldn’t need to use this API directly, and we suggest you instead use the command line interface instead.
+In particular, you should avoid calling this API from your tests directly.

 General Overview